dataiku/dss-visual-edit/dss-plugin-visual-edit/README.md

 Visual Edit provides components to create data validation and editing interfaces, packaged in a Dataiku plugin.

 This document serves as developer documentation.
-As a preliminary step, we recommend reading the [user documentation](https://dataiku.github.io/dss-visual-edit/) for data experts and for developers.
+As a preliminary step, we recommend reading all pages of the [user documentation](https://dataiku.github.io/dss-visual-edit/) for data experts and for developers (including the FAQ and Troubleshooting pages which provide insights into the functioning of the plugin).

 ## Contents